 - Detractors (0-6).
-These respondents are unlikely to become your promoters or even loyal customers.
+These respondents are unlikely to become your promoters.
 They may even play an adverse role by spreading negative comments about your business.

 - Passives (7-8).
 People who rated their willingness to recommend you as 7 or 8 are, in fact, hardly likely to do so.
 However, they will not discourage others from using your product, either.

 - Promoters (9-10).
-These customers are your loyal supporters that can refer others to you and promote your brand and product.
+They are the loyal supporters that can refer you to others and promote your brand and product.

 - For detractors and passives: What can we do to improve?